lakbychance/resync/frontend/development/React/README.md

 - Explain React state and props.
 - Explain any React hook to a beginner (I chose useRef).
 - Name a few techniques to optimize React app performance.
+- When do we use useCallback vs useMemo?
+- When do we use useMemo vs React.Memo?
+- Under what circumstances we still need to use Class components?
+(OR) What are the lifecycle methods which doesn't have corresponding hook equivalents?
+- Implement a custom React hook for making API calls
+- What are controlled and uncontrolled components?
+- What are Pure components in React?
+- What is the purpose of using super constructor with props argument?
+- How do we implement Lazy loading in React?
+- What is the importance key prop in React?